MoniqueB13/IASC-2P02/README.md

 ##About Me

-I am student and I am constantly tired.
-This is the start of my portfolio.
+My name is Monique and I am 2nd year IASC student, I enjoy reading, naps and playing video This is the start of my portfolio.

 ![](imagez/CoL.webp)